0xGingi/rusty_ssh/README.md

 * ./rusty_ssh - opens menu, add logins and connect from there

-* ./rusty_ssh <server nickname> - connects to server without needing to use menu
+* ./rusty_ssh servernickname - connects to server without needing to use menu

 ## Build